-An aromatic, hearty pork stew.
-Very easy to make!
-Serve in soup bowls, or atop rice or cauliflower rice.
+An interesting way to cook pork tenderloin is to make this aromatic, hearty pork stew.
+It’s very flavorful, and super easy to make.
+Serve it in soup bowls, or atop rice or cauliflower rice.

 Prep and Cool time